INSTALL 'WAZE' FOR A BETTER DRIVING EXPERIENCE

 KEY FEATURES

 Navigation & alternative routes: Waze can be set to offer the quickest route to any given location.
 It will then issue verbal as well as visual instructions along the route.
-It can also be set to offer alternative routes, which will avoid certain roads that have excessive traffic cameras.
-An alternative route may not be the fastest way to any given destination, but it may provide drivers with a less stressful journey.
+It can also be set to offer alternative routes that will avoid congestion, hazards, or TRAFFIC CAMERAS.

 Speed limits: Waze can be set to update the driver of any sudden decrease in speed limits in advance.

-Hazard detection: As well as traffic cameras, this function can be set to include speed bumps, sharp turns, and toll booths.
+Hazard detection: Waze can be set to alert the driver to any speed bumps, sharp turns, and toll booths.

-Parking: Information on car parks and parking spaces is also supplied.
-Drivers are advised of all costs and whether the parking facility is covered or open to the elements.
+Parking: Waze will supply information on car parks and available parking spaces in real-time.
+This feature will also advise drivers of all costs and whether the parking facility is covered or open to the elements.

-Roundabout navigation: This feature advises drivers how to properly navigate a roundabout on any given route.
-It will point out when to enter, when to switch lanes, and where to exit a roundabout.
+Roundabout navigation: Waze can be set to advise drivers on how to properly navigate a roundabout on any given route.
+This feature will point out when to enter, when to switch lanes, and where to exit a roundabout.

 HOW DO I USE WAZE?